ADBLOCK #102

 In State Out of State

-For the most recent academic year available, 25% of natural resources & conservation bachelor's degrees went to men and 75% went to women.
+Among recent graduates, 23% of natural resources & conservation bachelor’s degrees went to men and 77% went to women.

 The following table and chart show the ethnic background for students who recently graduated from College of Coastal Georgia with a bachelor’s in natural resources & conservation.